 Curly Hair Styling Rules:

-#1 — No Combs Or Brushes, Or Heat Tools!
+#1 — No Combs Or Brushes On Wet Hair… Or Heat Tools!

 When used on dry hair, regular combs and brushes not only introduce frizz, but they also damage hair and make it break more easily.
-If you’re using the right products, your hair will not be tangled.
+If you’re using the right products, your hair should not be tangled.
 Although, if you like, you can use a wide-toothed comb or curly hair specific brushes (I love these) to spread out product, detangle, or brush style when your hair is wet.

 Also, don’t use heat tools such as blow dryers (except on low or medium with a diffuser; see below), straighteners, curling irons, etc. These cause so much damage!

 Plus, they are just not necessary — let your natural waves or curl go free, don’t blow dry!

 I was (and still am) shocked at how changing to the right products and using the right method of washing/conditioning my hair means I no longer need to comb at all.
 This is what I doubted the most because tangles were a daily headache before!

 #2 — Apply Styling Products While Hair Is Wet

 Remember, if you have fine or low porosity hair, use less product to avoid build-up or flattening.

 Apply your styling products (appropriate for your hair type), such as leave-in conditioners, styling milks/creams, gels, and/or mousse, while hair is still wet.
 Add the products while hair is sopping wet to damp (depending on what works best for you), then scrunch-dry the excess water off with a t-shirt or microfiber towel.